Report Structures that Speed Up Your Clock-out – Decision Edition: Practical Proposals with a 200% Approval Rate (Lessons 4–6)

 Structural writing changes the approval rate of reports

-Writing well and writing structurally are different.
+Writing well and writing structurally are two different things.

 5 moments when decision-making stops